info-201a-sp22/exercises/chapter-02-exercises/exercise-1/README.md

 # Navigate into that folder
 cd quick-exercise

-# Using the text editor of your choice (e.g., Atom, TextEdit), create a new (empty) file called "constitution.txt" inside the "quick-exercise" folder you made
+# Using the text editor of your choice (e.g., Atom, TextEdit), create a new (empty) file called "address.txt" inside the "quick-exercise" folder you made
 # Mac
-touch constitution.txt
+touch address.txt
 # Windows
-ni constitution.txt
+ni address.txt
 # or manually create the empty file

 # List the contents of the folder to verify the new file is there
 ls

-# Search online for the text of the US Constitution (while it's still around!) and paste it into the "constitution.txt" file you created.
-Save your changes in the editor.
-# No command for this one

 # Display the contents of the folder in the terminal
 # Mac
-less constitution.txt
+less address.txt
 # Windows
-more constitution.txt
+more address.txt

-# Navigate to the "Desktop" folder for your machine
+# Navigate to the "Documents" folder for your machine
-cd ../../Desktop #path may vary
+cd ../../Documents #path may vary

-# Display the contents of the "Documents/quick-exercise/constitution.txt" file in the Terminal *without changing directories again!*
+# Display the contents of the "Desktop/quick-exercise/constitution.txt" file in the Terminal *without changing directories again!*
-cat ../Documents/quick-exercise/constitution.txt
+cat ../Desktop/quick-exercise/address.txt
-# cat shows entire contents in one dump; less is also and acceptable command
+# cat shows entire contents in one dump; less is also an acceptable command

-# Bonus: Search for a word in the US Constitution
+# Bonus: Search for a word in the address
 # Mac
-grep "tax" ../Documents/quick-exercise/constitution.txt
+grep "tax" ../Desktop/quick-exercise/address.txt
-grep "tax" ../Documents/quick-exercise/constitution.txt -n -- color
+grep "tax" ../Desktop/quick-exercise/address.txt -n -- color
 # Windows
-findstr "tax" ../Documents/quick-exercise/constitution.txt
+findstr "tax" ../Desktop/quick-exercise/address.txt
 ```